jaredball/BusinesRecommendationSystem/README.md

-Business Recommendation System
+**Business Recommendation System**

-About:
+**Overview:**

-This Java application recommends similar businesses based on reviews using TF-IDF calculation.
-It parses JSON files containing business and review data, calculates review weights, and displays top recommendations to users via a Swing GUI.
+This Java application offers business recommendations by analyzing review data.
+It calculates review weights using the TF-IDF algorithm and presents top suggestions through a user-friendly GUI.

-Features:
+**Features:**

-Recommends similar businesses based on reviews Utilizes TF-IDF algorithm for similarity computation Parses JSON files containing business and review data Displays recommendations through a user-friendly GUI interface
+- Recommends similar businesses based on reviews
+- Utilizes TF-IDF algorithm for similarity computation
+- Parses JSON files for business and review data
-Usage:
+- Provides recommendations through a Swing GUI interface

+**Usage:**

-Run the program.
+1. Run the program.
-Select a business from the provided list.
+2. Select a business from the provided list.
-Click on "Find Similar Businesses" to get recommendations.
+3. Click on "Find Similar Businesses" to get recommendations.
-View recommended businesses in the result area.
+4. View recommended businesses in the result area.

-Files Included:
+**Included Files:**

-BusinessRecommendationSystem.java: Main Java file containing the GUI application and recommendation logic.
+- `BusinessRecommendationSystem.java`: Main application file with GUI and logic.
-Business.java: Class representing a business entity with various attributes.
+- `Business.java`: Class representing business entities.
-Review.java: Class encapsulating review data and providing functionality for word frequency and presence. businessdata.json: JSON file containing business data. reviewdata.json: JSON file containing review data.
-Dependencies:
+- `Review.java`: Class for review data encapsulation.
+- `businessdata.json`: JSON file with business data.
+- `reviewdata.json`: JSON file with review data.

+**Dependencies:**

-Gson library for JSON parsing.
+- Gson library for JSON parsing.
-Swing for GUI components.
+- Swing for GUI components.

-Note:
+**Note:**

-Ensure that the JSON files (businessdata.json and reviewdata.json) are present in the src/database/ directory before running the application.
+Ensure that the JSON files (`businessdata.json` and `reviewdata.json`) are present in the `src/database/` directory before running the application.